ThreeSixtyGiving/standard/documentation/guidance/submit-data.md

 Click **Agree** to go to the final page, which will confirm that the update to the Data Registry has been made.

 An acknowledgement email will be sent to the contact email address provided, and the email of the person marked as the primary publisher contact for your organisation in 360Giving’s systems.
-If this is the same email contact the acknowledgment email will only be sent once.
+If this is the same email contact, the acknowledgment email will only be sent once.

 ## Getting further help
 If you experience issues or need further guidance on using the 360Giving data file submission process, please contact 360Giving Helpdesk via <support@threesixtygiving.org>.